hundeo:

 5 tips to reduce fever

 The first thing you should do is stay calm.
-A slight fever need not be a cause for concern and often goes away on its own.
+A slight fever is no cause for concern and often goes away on its own.
 However, if the body temperature continues to rise, these tips will help you to reduce the fever naturally.

 Rest break

 Your protégé now needs a little time out from romping and playing.
-He has probably already lost fluids and is tired anyway.
+He has probably already lost fluids and is already tired.
 Do not encourage him to play dog sports and keep the walks as short as possible.
 Rest helps him the most at the moment.

 Drink a lot